12. Charts

 12.1.
 Make a basic bar chart

-The first thing we need to do is to import Altair.
+The first thing we need to do is import Altair.
 In the tradition of pandas, we’ll import it with the alias alt to reduce how much we need to type later on.

 Hide code cell content